More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 If you want to make the most of your time, the Verona Card allows you to skip the queues and combine this visit with other nearby monuments on the same day.

-To enjoy the Verona Arena without crowds, it is best to arrive first thing in the morning, just when it opens.
-Entering with the first groups of the day will allow you to explore at your leisure, enjoy the silence of the place and take the best photographs in soft light and without crowds.
+To enjoy the Arena di Verona without crowds, it is best to arrive first thing in the morning, right when it opens.
+Being among the first groups of the day will allow you to explore it at your leisure, enjoy the silence of the place and take the best photographs in soft light and without crowds.

 Tips according to the season